 Are you are a beginning teacher trying to write a first-year teacher CV or resume?
 Your educational internships will be your ticket to secure a new teaching position for the first time.
-Many new teachers don’t know how to write a CV or resume with no experience in the classroom.
+Many new teachers don’t know how to write a CV or resume with no classroom experience.

 Don’t worry; we will discuss it here.

-Whether you are writing a teacher resume to make teaching a second career or if becoming a teacher is your first career this post will be relevant.
+Whether you are writing a teacher resume to make teaching a second career or becoming a teacher in your first career, this post will be relevant.

 Do not underestimate the value of education internships in your new teacher CV or resume.

-The time you spent in the classroom, as well as the experience and skills you gained while performing your student teaching or student practicum will help set the foundation for your academic career.
+The time you spent in the classroom and the experience and skills you gained while performing your student teaching or student practicum will help set your academic career foundation.

-Administrators who are looking to hire new teachers will be focusing on education internships; therefore, it is imperative to sell this experience in your instructional CV or resume and cover letter!
+Administrators looking to hire new teachers will be focusing on education internships; therefore, it is imperative to sell this experience in your instructional CV or resume and cover letter!

 These internships may be the only beginning teaching-related experience you have.
-You will want to highlight these important and relevant teaching skills and areas of knowledge in your first-year teacher CV or resume and education application letter.
+You will want to highlight these important and relevant teaching skills and knowledge areas in your first-year teacher CV or resume and education application letter.

-Read great application letter writing tips for teachers and other educators to ensure your letter complements your teacher CV or resume.
+Read great application letter writing tips for teachers and other educators to ensure your letter complements your teacher’s CV or resume.

 8 Ways to Write a New Teacher CV or Resume

 Do Not Skimp on Teaching Responsibilities You Performed

 As with any teaching resume, you will want to devote a section of the document to your relevant work experience.
 This section where you will list and discuss your education internships.

 Highlight the responsibilities you held during this position, including lesson planning, classroom observations, student assessment, classroom management, administrative duties.
 If you completed more than one teaching practicum or internship, do not copy and paste your responsibilities from one position to the next – make sure you re-word them instead.